preciofishbone/OmniaDocsG2/setup/processmanagement/processlibrary/index.rst

 3. Browse into the site > Processes.
 4. Click on Permissions in the right-hand side of the Process Library and add the appropriate users/groups.

 Note!
-Once you have setup the Process Directory and a common web page to view processes on, you can use this page as the preview url in the Process Library.
+Once you have setup the Process Directory and a common web page to view processes on, you can use this page as the preview URL in the Process Library.

 .. image:: setup-processlibrary-preview.png